dotnet/designs/accepted/2023/wasm-browser-threads.md

 - Solves **1,2** for managed code
     - unless there is sync `JSImport`->`JSExport` call
 - Ignores **1,2** for JS callback
-    - emscripten main loop stays responsive
+    - emscripten main loop stays responsive only when main managed thread is idle
 - Solves **3,4,5**

 ## (12) Deputy + managed dispatch to UI + JSWebWorker + with sync JSExport